Costs for Litigants-in-Person

 The Committee's consultation paper sets in greater detail the considerations it sees each of these questions as raising and directs submitters to relevant judgments and commentary to assist them in formulating a response.

-The Committee invites submissions and comments addressing any or all of these questions and the points raised under each.
-The Committee would particularly welcome suggestions as to how, if the primarily rule was abrogated, the costs of litigants-in-person can be justly but expeditiously determined.
+The Committee invites submissions and comments addressing any or all of these questions.
+The Committee would particularly welcome suggestions as to the rate of recovery for self-represented litigants.

-The Committee is also very much interested in receiving submissions addressing related points and questions not identified in this paper.
+The Committee is also interested in receiving submissions addressing related points and questions not identified in this paper.
 Identifying these is vital to ensuring any future regime is fit-for-purpose.

-Submissions or comments should be sent to Sebastian Hartley, Clerk to the Rules Committee no later than 5:00 pm on 2 September 2020 using the below details:
+Submissions or comments should be sent to the Clerk to the Rules Committee using the below details:

 Clerk to the Rules Committee